 - Wash the dishes by hand after eating – you can’t smoke with wet hands.

 - Drink water after meals.

-You may be used to smoking when drinking and may associate good feelings with drinking alcoholic beverages.
+You may be used to smoking when drinking.
 So when you quit smoking, you may feel a strong urge to smoke when you drink alcohol.
 When you try to quit smoking, drinking alcohol may make it even tougher to cope.

 - Switch to non-alcoholic drinks.